Outdated Nomad Battery Tutorial, kept for prosperity.

 First things first, the items you’ll be needing.

-Note: The plugs available with this charge may be too big to fit the Nomad’s power plug, so you may have to nab an extra Genesis power brick and switch the plugs around.
+Note: The plugs available with this charger may be too big to fit the Nomad’s power plug, so you may have to nab an extra Genesis power brick and switch the plugs around.

 First, remove the screws just as you did during the LCD Mod in Part 1.
 The four Phillips screws are on the outside, and don’t forget about the security screw in the middle.
-Again, if you don’t have a security screwdriver, its best to remove it once with the (link: pen trick picture) from the (link NES 2 A/V mod) post and omit or replace it with a regular screw.
+Again, if you don’t have a security screwdriver, its best to remove it once with the pen trick from the NES 2 A/V mod post and omit or replace it with a regular screw.

 All Phillips screws this time around, with ten in total.
 Pay no mind for now at the electrical tapes and extra wires as this picture was taken from a completed unit.
 They are not important now but something to expect later.
 Make sure to disconnect all the connectors from the minor daughterboards so you can completely remove the motherboard from the case.